ArtanisCV/StructuredForests/README.md

 ## License
 I took some C++ codes from the Author's original implementation.
-Those codes are licensed under the Simplified BSD License (see the Author's Github page).
+Those codes are licensed as the Author required (see the Author's Github page).

 For other codes, they are licensed under the IDC (I don't care) License.
 O(∩_∩)O.